rezamauliadi/slate/source/includes/getting-started/_signature.md

 1. Generate public key and private key pair.
 Use algorithm OPENSSL_KEYTYPE_RSA 2048 bits.
 2. Send the public key to flip.id and inform when you ready to request with signature.
-3. Every request for API [Disbursement](#disbursement), add header X-Signature.
+3. Every request for API **Disbursement**, add header X-Signature.
 Generate signature with your private key, the input data is your parameter POST & GET request encoded in string, all data type should be a string.
-Signature use algorithm sha256WithRSAEncryption and encode with base64.
+Signature use algorithm `sha256WithRSAEncryption` and encode with base64.

 ![Big Flip Signature](bigflip_signature.jpg)